usaid-cs/yesterday-i-learned/random.md

 - A "two-way" sometimes means expelling diarrhea and vomiting simultaneously.
 - Look for regulated travel plans from tico.ca.
 - So the bathrobe is worn either over your pyjamas (an Indian term), or over nothing, for either going from the bathroom to the bedroom, or if you want to entertain your guests without showing your pyjamas.
 It fell out of favour because it's bloody useless.
-- The swivel chair was invented by Thomas Jefferson.
 - The Spaniards have their own short-grain variety of rice, called the [bomba](https://en.wikipedia.org/wiki/Bomba_rice).
 They use it in [paella](https://en.wikipedia.org/wiki/Paella), "pan of [burned](https://www.reddit.com/r/food/comments/7ojhpu/homemade_spanish_paella/dsa8bon/) rice".
 - Gamers apparently have a habit of [shaking heads](https://i.imgur.com/N8VeOk1.gifv) [to](https://fat.gfycat.com/WarmBountifulGoa.webm) [each other](https://i.imgur.com/FglOKz1.mp4).
 - _A_ [valkyrie](https://en.wikipedia.org/wiki/Valkyrie) is a female Norse myth figure that chooses who lives and who dies in a battle.